twinklehandaa/MachineLearningAlgo/README.md

 Understanding data operations using scikit-learn library in python.

 ## 1. Data Preprocessing
-* Importing the libraries

-* Importing the dataset

-* Handling missing data

-* Encode categorical data

-* Splitting the dataset into training and testing data
+* Handling missing data, encoding categorical data, splitting the dataset into training and testing data, feature scaling

-* Feature scaling
+## 2. Simple Linear Regression
+* It models the relationship between a dependent variable and a single independent variable by fitting a linear equation to the observed data.

+## 3. Logistic Regression
+* used for binary classification tasks, i.e., it's used when you want to predict the probability of a data point belonging to one of two categories.

+## 4. Decision Tree
+* used for both classification and regression tasks, it recursively splits data based on features to create a tree-like structure that predicts outcomes based on decision rules.